fjc-oai/pbag/newsfeed/README.md

   - [x] Increase num of worker.
 Check if max QPS changes
 - [x] Enable multiple worker for Post service
 - [x] Update all services to requires going through web service
-  - [ ] Call burn_cpu on each request with a random latency b/t 20~50ms
+  - [x] Call burn_cpu on each request with a random latency b/t 20~50ms
 - [ ] Load test web service for post again and check max QPS

-## 5. Scale up TBD
-1. Option 1 - sharding and load balance
-   1. Request routing on web service, shard the backend
-   2. Service discovery
-   3. Load monitoring
-   4. Implementation
-      1. easiest: client round-robin
-      2. 2nd easiest: client maintain a util
-      3. reasonable: load polling
-2. Option 2 - pull model using Kafka

 ### Set up Prometheus and Grafana
 1. brew install prometheus